thyAnupam/thyAnupam/README.md

-- 👋 Hi, Noob here
+- 👋 Hi, SDE in making here

 <!---
 thyAnupam/thyAnupam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.